Geostationary Operational Environmental Satellite: Development of GOES-R Series

 In September 2006, NOAA reduced the planned number of GOES-R satellites from four to two because of cost overrun concerns.
 The planned delivery schedule was also slowed down to reduce costs.
 The expected cost of the series is $7.69 billion, a $670 million increase from the prior $7 billion estimate.

 The contract for constructing the satellites and manufacturing the magnetometer, SUVI, and GLM was awarded to Lockheed Martin.
 This award was challenged by losing bidder Boeing; however, the protest was subsequently dismissed.

 The ABI instrument was delivered by L3Harris (formerly ITT Exelis).
 The SEISS was delivered by Assurance Technology Corporation.

 XRS and EUVS are being combined into the Extreme Ultra Violet and X-Ray Irradiance Sensors (EXIS), which was delivered by the Laboratory for Atmospheric and Space Physics of the University of Colorado.

 The contract for the ground system, including data processing, was awarded to a team led by the Weather Systems division of L3Harris, including subcontracts to Boeing, Atmospheric and Environmental Research (AER), Honeywell, Carr Astronautics, Wyle Laboratories, and Ares.

 Status of GOES satellites

 GOES spacecraft have been manufactured by Boeing (GOES-D through -H and GOES-N through -P) and Space Systems/Loral (GOES-A through -C and GOES-I through -M).
 The GOES-I series (I-M) and the GOES-N series (N-P) are documented in the "GOES I–M Databook" and the "GOES-N Series Databook", respectively.
-The GOES-R series is being built by Lockheed Martin with the first and second in the series, GOES-16 and -17, operational before mid-2019.
+The GOES-R series was built by Lockheed Martin with the first and second in the series, GOES-16 and -17, declared operational in early 2019.
+Following an equipment failure on GOES-17, it was replaced by GOES-18 in January 2023, with the former taken out of service to act as a backup.

 Boeing would have built and launched GOES-Q only if GOES-O or GOES-P had failed to be delivered on-orbit in good working order.